BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/manipulating_data.md

 3 + 5 // -> 8
 ```

+---

+# Multi Line Comments

-> JavaScript also has multi-line comments via `/* ... */` but those are less common.
+JavaScript also has multi-line comments via `/* ... */` but those are less common.
 They can also be used to comment out a section within a line:

 ```javascript
 /* This is